-- The cave in Space Quest 1 has a pool of acid with a few stupid actions you can take that result in Roger's death.
+- The cave in Space Quest I: The Sarien Encounter has a pool of acid with a few stupid actions you can take that result in Roger's death.
 Fortunately, messing around with this pool is entirely optional.

-- In Space Quest II, there's a death trap in Vohaul's Space Base where the door locks and the floor slowly retracts to drop you into an acid pit.
+- In Space Quest II: Vohaul's Revenge, there's a death trap in Vohaul's Space Base where the door locks and the floor slowly retracts to drop you into an acid pit.

-- Snake's Revenge for the MSX had acid pools that could be neutralized with chocolate.
+- Metal Gear 2: Solid Snake for the MSX had acid pools that could be neutralized with chocolate.